ksarkies/XBee-Acquisition/gEDA-XBee-Test/README.md

 ### xbee-node-attiny4313

 This board is similar to the above but analogue input is taken directly to the XBee AD1 input pin as the ATTiny4313 does not have analogue capability.
+The Green LED is PB0 Microcontroller Activity (test port).

+* PB4 (in) Bootloader Enable taken from XBee DIO11 pin..
+* PB3 (out) XBee Sleep Request.
+* PB1 (in) XBee On/Sleep.
+* PB2 (out) XBee Reset (inv) taken to the XBee reset pin.
+* PB0 (out) Microcontroller Activity LED.
+* PD5 (out) Battery Monitor Control.
+* PA1 (in) taken from XBee CTS pin.
+* PD2 (in) Board Digital Input.
+* Microcontroller Reset taken from XBee DIO12 pin.

 ### xbee-node-serial